Top ↑

 I created wireframes and flows mapping between mobile and ATM screens.

-After reviewing the early concept with team, I received a variety of feedback, especially about the entry screen for services selection, which is one of the most improtant screens of the flow
+After reviewing the concepts with team, I received a variety of feedback, especially about the entry screen for services selection, which is one of the most improtant screens of the flow

 User testing